anandarakshan/Exp-7-Synchornous-counters-/README.md

+### NAME: Ananda Rakshan K V
+### REF.NO: 23001531
-# Exp-6-Synchornous-counters - up counter and down counter
+# Exp-6-Synchornous counters  up counter and down counter
+### AIM:
-### AIM: To implement 4 bit up and down counters and validate  functionality.
+To implement 4 bit up and down counters and validate  functionality.
-### HARDWARE REQUIRED:  – PC, Cyclone II , USB flasher
+### HARDWARE REQUIRED:
+PC, Cyclone II , USB flasher
-### SOFTWARE REQUIRED:   Quartus prime
+### SOFTWARE REQUIRED:
+Quartus prime
 ### THEORY
 ## UP COUNTER
 The counter is a digital sequential circuit and here it is a 4 bit counter, which simply means it can count from 0 to 15 and vice versa based upon the direction of counting (up/down).